Dr. Kevin Navarro

 - Master's degree in teaching from Webster University

 - Bachelor's degree in developmental psychology with minors in educational studies and Russian studies from Carleton College

-A lifelong student himself, Kevin recently received his doctoral degree in character education and democratic school governance from the University of Missouri, St. Louis.
+A lifelong student himself, Kevin holds a doctoral degree in character education and democratic school governance from the University of Missouri, St. Louis.
 He presented his thesis work, Vulnerable leadership: Definition and relation to effective character education, at the Association of Moral Education symposium at Harvard Graduate School of Education in December of 2016.
 Kevin also holds a master’s in teaching and a bachelor’s in developmental psychology with minors in educational studies and Russian studies.